google/rowhammer-test/docs/references.md

   * Figure 2 is a graph showing the degree to which various benchmarks cause accidental row hammering via cached memory accesses.

+  * Cites Yoongu Kim et al's paper (cited as a preprint).

 ## Non-open-access papers